spotify/scio/site/src/main/paradox/internals/OverrideTypeProvider.md

 # OverrideTypeProvider

-The @scaladoc[`OverrideTypeProvider`](com.spotify.scio.bigquery.validation.OverrideTypeProvider) trait allows the user to provide custom mappings from BigQuery types to custom Scala types.
+The @scaladoc[OverrideTypeProvider](com.spotify.scio.bigquery.validation.OverrideTypeProvider) trait allows the user to provide custom mappings from BigQuery types to custom Scala types.

 This can be used for a number of use cases: